Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/self-hosted/nixOS.md

-    auth-basic = true; # Enable basic authentication auth-basic-username = "admin"; # Username for basic authentication auth-basic-password-file = "/var/lib/thymis/auth-basic-password"; # File containing the password for basic authentication listen-host = "127.0.0.1"; # host on which the controller listens for incoming connections listen-port = 8000; # port on which the controller listens for incoming connections nginx-vhost-enable = true; # whether to enable the Nginx virtual host nginx-vhost-name = "thymis"; # name of the Nginx virtual host };
+    auth-basic = true; # Enable basic authentication auth-basic-username = "admin"; # Username for basic authentication auth-basic-password-file = "/var/lib/thymis/auth-basic-password"; # File containing the password for basic authentication listen-host = "127.0.0.1"; # Host on which the controller listens for incoming connections listen-port = 8000; # Port on which the controller listens for incoming connections nginx-vhost-enable = true; # Whether to enable the Nginx virtual host nginx-vhost-name = "thymis"; # Name of the Nginx virtual host };
   # Configure the Nginx virtual host
   services.nginx = {